PBergstrom90/PBergstrom90/README.md

 ### :man_technologist: About Me:

-- I’m studying Software Development for Embedded systems in Stockholm, Sweden.
+- I’m studying Software Development for Embedded systems in Stockholm, Sweden at: <a href="https://nackademin.se/">Nackademin</a>.

 - I'm currently looking for an internship, starting from January 2025 until May 2025.